-A chime will sound if you leave your turn signal on for more than 3/4 mile (1.2 km).
+If you leave either one of your turn signals on and drive more than 3/4 mile (1.2 km), a chime will sound to alert you.

 Headlamp High/Low Beam Changer

 To change your headlamps from low beams to high beams, or high to low, pull the multifunction lever all the way toward you.
 Then release it.